-The July 1, 2019 valuation results are based on the same actuarial methods as used in the July 1, 2018 valuation.
-The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2014 - June 30, 2018 Experience Study, which is pending approval by the State House Commission.
+The July 1, 2020 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2019 valuation.
+The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2014 - June 30, 2018 Experience Study, which was approved by the State House Commission on July 2, 2020.
 The valuation is based on a 7.30% interest rate, which was recommended by the State Treasurer.

-This valuation reflects plan provisions in effect as of July 1, 2019 and does not reflect the impact of any changes in benefits that may have been approved after the valuation date.
-The valuation also reflects a new DPB policy regarding the crediting of interest on member contributions for the purpose of refunds of accumulated deductions.
-This policy change did not impact the actuarial liability for this valuation.
+This valuation reflects plan provisions in effect as of July 1, 2020 and does not reflect the impact of any changes in benefits that may have been approved after the valuation date.

-This report was prepared using census data and financial information as of July 1, 2019 provided by the Division of Pensions and Benefits and does not reflect any subsequent changes in the membership or the assets.
+This report was prepared using census data and financial information as of July 1, 2020 provided by the Division of Pensions and Benefits and does not reflect any subsequent changes in the membership or the assets.
+Events following the valuation date are not, and should not be, reflected in this report.
+Whereas there remains a lot of uncertainty, we continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the System.
+Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.

-The Appropriations Act of Fiscal Year 2019 reduced the State pension contribution from the Statutory amount of \$48,368,041 to \$29,000,000.
+The Appropriations Act of Fiscal Year 2020 reduced the State pension contribution from the Statutory amount of \$52,327,505 to \$36,610,000.

-The potential impact of the Appropriations Act of 2020 reduces the State pension contribution for Fiscal Year 2020 from the Statutory amount of \$52,327,505 to \$36,629,254 (70% of the Statutory contribution).
-This valuation reflects the potential impact of the Appropriations Act of 2020.
+The potential impact of the Appropriations Act of 2021 reduces the State pension contribution for Fiscal Year 2021 from the Statutory amount of \$65,752,030 to \$51,286,583 (78% of the Statutory contribution).
+This valuation reflects the potential impact of the Appropriations Act of 2021.
+The 78% appropriation amount represents a decrease from the 80% appropriation assumed in the prior actuarial valuation report.